Do Hedgehogs Need Baths? And, How to Do It?

 Hedgehogs should be bathed from time to time, as they do not clean themselves like some animals.

-The good news is that hedgehogs are great swimmers and typical enjoy bath time, so it can be a fun experience for pet and owner!
+The good news is that hedgehogs are great swimmers and typically enjoy bath time so it can be a fun experience for them and you.

-Towards the bottom of the page, we’ll discuss how to cut your hedgehog’s nails.
-It’s important to trim them from time to time so that they don’t catch on materials and break.
+Lastly, I’ll discuss how to cut your hedgehog’s nails towards the bottom of the page.
+Trimming them is essential so they don’t catch on to materials and break.

 How often should I bathe my hedgehog?

 The frequency of baths depends on how prone to getting dirty your hedgehog is.